Catholic Commentary

 The Final Accounting of Gold, Silver, and Bronze

-24All the gold that was used for the work in all the work of the sanctuary, even the gold of the offering, was twenty-nine talents and seven hundred thirty shekels, according to the shekel 32 Troy ounces. of the sanctuary.25The silver of those who were counted of the congregation was one hundred talents 35 ounces. according to the shekel of the sanctuary:26a beka 175 ounces a head, that is, half a shekel, according to the shekel 35 ounces. of the sanctuary, for everyone who passed over to those who were counted, from twenty years old and upward, for six hundred three thousand five hundred fifty men.27The one hundred talents of silver were for casting the sockets of the sanctuary and the sockets of the veil: one hundred sockets for the one hundred talents, one talent per socket.28From the one thousand seven hundred seventy-five shekels 35 ounces, so 1775 shekels is about 17.75 kilograms or about 39 pounds. he made hooks for the pillars, overlaid their capitals, and made fillets for them.29The bronze of the offering was seventy talents 124 metric tons.30With this he made the sockets to the door of the Tent of Meeting, the bronze altar, the bronze grating for it, all the vessels of the altar,31the sockets around the court, the sockets of the gate of the court, all the pins of the tabernacle, and all the pins around the court.
+24All the gold that was used for the work in all the work of the sanctuary, even the gold of the offering, was twenty-nine talents and seven hundred thirty shekels, according to the shekel of the sanctuary.25The silver of those who were counted of the congregation was one hundred talents and one thousand seven hundred seventy-five shekels, according to the shekel of the sanctuary:26a beka a head, that is, half a shekel, according to the shekel of the sanctuary, for everyone who passed over to those who were counted, from twenty years old and upward, for six hundred three thousand five hundred fifty men.27The one hundred talents of silver were for casting the sockets of the sanctuary and the sockets of the veil: one hundred sockets for the one hundred talents, one talent per socket.28From the one thousand seven hundred seventy-five shekels he made hooks for the pillars, overlaid their capitals, and made fillets for them.29The bronze of the offering was seventy talents and two thousand four hundred shekels.30With this he made the sockets to the door of the Tent of Meeting, the bronze altar, the bronze grating for it, all the vessels of the altar,

 Every shekel given to God finds its place in His house—nothing is wasted, forgotten, or too small to matter in the divine economy.